vs-uulm/go-subjectivelogic/README.md

 This project is licensed under the Apache License, Verion 2.0 - see the LICENSE file for details.

 ## Contact
-For questions or support, please open an issue on GitHub.
+In case of problems or issues, please open an issue on GitHub.